mekomsolutions/openmrs-module-initializer/README.md

 #### Version 2.1.0
 * _Initialize Validator_ a standalone fatjar to make dry runs of OpenMRS configs.
+* Nested structures of configuration files are supported.

 * Added a runtime property to define an inclusion or exclusion list of domains.
 * Added a runtime property to specify wildcard patterns filters for each domain.
 * Added a runtime property to toggle off the generation of the checksums.